The Lockers: Post-Lockers

 After The Lockers disbanded, group members continued to find success individually.
 Both Don Campbell and Toni Basil have received the "Living Legend of Hip Hop" award from Hip Hop International.

 Basil, who already had a successful career as a choreographer and actress prior to the Lockers, would go on to achieve pop music success with the Grammy-nominated single "Mickey."

-Adolfo Quinones starred as Ozone in the street dance films, Breakin' and Breakin' 2: Electric Boogaloo.
-He also did the choreography for Madonna's "Who's That Girl" tour.
+Adolfo Quiñones starred as Ozone in the street dance films Breakin' and Breakin' 2: Electric Boogaloo.
+He also choreographed Madonna's "Who's That Girl" tour.
 His awards include the "Lifetime Achievement Award" for outstanding contributions to hip-hop from "The Carnival: Choreographer's Ball" and the Drama Critic's Circle Award for Best Choreography for the musical Standup Tragedy.

-Fred Berry would later found greater fame in the role of Rerun on the ABC sitcom What's Happening!!
+Fred Berry would later find greater fame in the role of Rerun on the ABC sitcom What's Happening!!
 One episode featured a performance by The Lockers (except for Basil).
 Berry also makes a cameo appearance in Basil's "Shoppin' from A to Z" video.

 As of December 2011 Leo "Fluky Luke" Williamson was attending classes with Ultimate Medical Academy, Tampa, Florida.